eth0izzle/cracke-dit/README.md

 1. Run `python cracked-it.py --system SYSTEM --ntds ntds.dit` (optionally with `--no-history` flag if you don't care about historic passwords)
 2. Once complete, your username:hash file will be at `<domain>.hashes.ntlm` - delicious.

+(if you have a powerful GPU use oclhashcat)

 ### 3. Cracking the hashes
 cracke-dit doesn't actually *crack* passwords, you will need to use your favourite password cracker for that. cracke-dit just needs a `.pot` file (hash:password) for processing.
 I'm partial to hashcat so: